-Lotus-Eater Machine: When you're trapped in the Fade in the Tower of Magi, the demon of sloth tries do do this trick on you and your party.
+Lotus-Eater Machine: When you're trapped in the Fade in the Tower of Magi, the demon of sloth tries to do this trick on you and your party.
 You alone figure out that your experiences aren't real, and you have to save your companions from their traps.
-In a subversion, some party members are trapped in painful visions/memories (such as Wynne and Zevran) in comparison to the idyllic illusions (Alistair).
-It should be noted that Morrigan and Sten are also immune to the illusions, but are still unable to leave; it's implied that Sten is also unwilling to leave.
+In a subversion, some party members are trapped in painful visions/memories (such as Wynne and Zevran) in comparison to the idyllic illusions of others (Alistair).
+It should be noted that Morrigan and Sten are both immune to the illusions, but are still unable to leave; it's implied that Sten is also unwilling to leave.

 Love Hurts: Any attempt at a romance during one of the origin stories ends badly.

 If the female PC is romancing Alistair, the only way the two of you can survive the ending to be with each other is to make him sleep with Morrigan so he can sire her child.
 The game makes you watch (the player, that is, not the character).

 If the male PC is romancing Morrigan, there is no way to get a traditionally happy ending, no matter what you do.
 If you don't take her up on her offer at the end, she leaves the party immediately.
 If you do comply with her plan, she vanishes anyway after the final battle.
 The Witch Hunt DLC does allow the romanced Warden to enter the Eluvian with her, though.